Zolmex/realm-studio/README.md

 # realm-editor
+Zolmex's Realm Editor, but with old RotMG editor keybinds and a couple new features.

 # Changelog

+* !!!
+Using <b>Little Endian</b> encoding for json maps:<br>
+DoM uses LITTLE_ENDIAN for maps, you can disable it by simply deleting all 3 lines in MainView.
+(If your maps aren't opening correctly)

 * Replaced all keybinds with the RotMG map editor layout
 * Added Ctrl dragging, Shift selecting, Selection deletion